Transportation in Los Angeles: Mass transit

-The primary regional public transportation agency is the Los Angeles County Metropolitan Transportation Authority (LACMTA), commonly referred to as Metro or MTA.
+The primary regional public transportation agency is Los Angeles Metro.
 The agency, which operates bus, light rail and subway services, averages 767,000 transit trips per weekday.
 It is the third largest transit agency in the United States.
 Other municipal transportation agencies in Los Angeles County (LADOT, Long Beach Transit, Montebello Bus Lines, Norwalk Transit, Redondo Beach, Santa Monica's Big Blue Bus, Santa Clarita Transit, Torrance Transit and Foothill Transit) have an additional 405,000 average weekday boardings.

-In February 2008, LACMTA introduced the Transit Access Pass (TAP) universal fare system.
-The TAP smart card allows bus and rail passengers to tap their cards on the farebox for faster boarding.
+In February 2008, Metro introduced the TAP card universal fare system.
+The TAP card allows bus and rail passengers to tap their cards on the farebox for faster boarding.
 TAP readers are installed on bus fareboxes and on turnstiles and standalone validators at rail stations.
 Because not all Metro Rail stations have turnstiles, it operates on a proof-of-payment system: as such, Metro's fare inspectors randomly check to make sure TAP users have validated their card by using a wireless handheld unit.
 TAP is now accepted on a number of different transit systems in Los Angeles County.